nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/troubleshooting.md

 kubectl -n nginx-gateway logs <ngf-pod-name> -c nginx
 ```

-You can also see the logs of a container that has crashed or been killed, by specifying the `-p` flag with the above commands.
+You can see logs for a crashed or killed container by adding the `-p` flag to the above commands.

 ### NGINX fails to reload